Coin8Exchange/coin8-openapi/source/en/index.html.md

 ## <span id="6"> Create order </span>
 Create order

-#### Regular user accounts are only allowed to hold up to 50 active orders at the same time, while market-making accounts are not subject to this restriction.If you are a market maker but do not have permission to add a market-making account, please contact the Coinstore delivery department.
+#### Regular user accounts are only allowed to hold up to 50 active orders at the same time, while market-making accounts are not subject to this restriction.If you are a market maker but do not have permission to add a market-making account, please contact the Coin8 delivery department.

 > Request Body